AshV/AshV.github.IO/executing-workflows-in-plugin-c-sharp-dynamics-365/ReadMe.md

+# WIP
-# Executing Worflows using C# in Dynamics 365
+# Executing Worflows using C# or JavaScript in Dynamics 365

 #### Workflows are always robust choice in Dynamics 365 to execute fail safe processes.
 In OOB functionality you can schedule them on some event or can run on-demand.
-Good news is that you can trigger them using C# as well, be it some plugns, custom workflow activity or Azure/Windows job.
+Good news is that you can trigger them using C# or JavaScript as well, be it some plugns, custom workflow activities, client side scripting or Azure/Windows job.

 [ExecuteWorkflowRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.crm.sdk.messages.executeworkflowrequest) is here to rescue. we will see some examples here, let's get going

-### Calling a workflow without parameters
+### Calling Workflow using C#
 ```csharp
 var executeWorkflowRequest = new ExecuteWorkflowRequest()
 {